Introduction to ARP

 What is ARP?

-In order to understand the concept of ARP, we can consider an example.
-Suppose device A wants to send any message to devise B where both of the devices are connected to a different network.
-The device A will send the message that will reach the router connecting the private network through which device B is connected to the public network or the internet.
-In the router, the ARP protocol will work to decide which device the message has to be forwarded.
-Using this protocol the IP address and some other information send by device A will be resolved to the MAC address of device B and the message will be delivered to that device.
-This is the way the ARP protocol works with the coordination of other hardware devices.
+To understand the concept of ARP, consider an example.
+Suppose device A wants to send any message to device B, where both devices connect to a different network.
+Device A will send the message; it reaches the router connecting the private network.
+Through this private network device, B connects to the public network or the internet.
+This protocol will work to send the message to the destination router.
+It resolves the IPV4 address into the MAC address, which is crucial while locating any particular device in the network.
+Using this protocol, the MAC address of device B resolves the IP address and some other information device A sends to deliver the message.
+This is how the ARP protocol works with coordinating different hardware devices.

-What can you do with ARP?
+What can you do with Address Resolution Protocol?

-The Address resolution protocol plays a very crucial role when it comes to facilitating the communication between device through the internet.
-The internet is comprised of millions of devices and it is also true that the scalability of IPV4 is not that efficient to facilitate the device to device communication.
-In the place where the number of IPV4 addresses available is very limited, the ARP plays a very vital role to introduce the network to network then the device to device communication.
-This protocol has been used to resolve the IP address using the extra details to the MAC address.
-These are things that we can do by making the use of the address resolution protocol.
+The ARP plays a very crucial role when it comes to facilitating communication between devices through the internet.
+The millions of devices connect to the internet, and the scalability of IPV4 is not that efficient in reducing device-to-device communication.
+In a place where the number of IPV4 addresses available is minimal, the ARP plays a vital role in introducing the network to the network and device-to-device communication.
+This protocol supports resolving the IP address using the extra details to the MAC address.
+These are things that we can do by making use of the address resolution protocol.

-Who is the right audience for learning ARP Technologies?
+Who is the right audience for learning this technology?